pnwairfire/bluesky/docs/development.md

         ]
     }

-Add breakpoints to unit tests or other code in VSCode.
-Use this command to start docker with port 5678 expoed, and pause until the debugger is connected.
+Add breakpoints to the unit tests or other code in VSCode.
+Use this command to run docker with port 5678 exposed, and pause until the debugger is connected.
-note: I had to change py.test to "pytest".
-change "$HOME/repos/uw/bluesky/" to match where your source code is located on local machine
+Change "$HOME/code/pnwairfire-bluesky/" to match where your source code is located on your local machine

     docker run --rm -ti --user bluesky \
-        -v $HOME/repos/uw/bluesky/:/bluesky/ \
+        -v $HOME/code/pnwairfire-bluesky/:/bluesky/ \
         -p 5678:5678 \
         -e PYTHONPATH=/bluesky/ \
         -e PATH=/bluesky/bin/:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin \
         bluesky python3 -m debugpy --wait-for-client --listen 0.0.0.0:5678 -m pytest --disable-pytest-warnings

 In VSCode, click the debug icon, then click the green triangle to "run and debug".
 The tests will start running and the output will be displayed in the debug console of VSCode.
 The breakpoints should work.